Clementee/Liveness-Secure-KYC/README.md

 </div>

 This repository contains the code for my Bachelor semester Project at MMSPG, EPFL during the spring semester 2022.
-It consists of implementing a proof of concept for secure identification of users in platforms based on NFTs.
+It consists of implementing a proof of concept solution for secure identification of users in platforms based on NFTs.

 The project can be decomposed into several subtasks: